actions/cache/CACHING.md

         key: ${{ some-metadata }}-cache
 ```

-In your workflows, you can use different strategies to name your key depending on your use case so that the cache is scoped properly based on the need.
-If you wish to create OS specific caches, or caches based on the lockfiles, commit SHA, workflow run id, etc. then you can generate the keys dynamically at run-time.
-Below are some of the tips to strategically name your cache using the [cache](https://github.com/actions/cache) or [restore](https://github.com/actions/cache/tree/main/restore) action.
+In your workflows, you can use different strategies to name your key depending on your use case so that the cache is scoped appropriately for your need.
+For example, you can have cache specific to OS, or based on the lockfile or commit SHA or even workflow run.

 ### Updating cache for any change in the dependencies